Anilrajbm/Log-Monitoring-and-Alerting-System/README.md

 Frontend:

-React.js
+React.js (Vite)
 Fetch API for backend communication
-UI controls for filtering and CSV export
+Dashboard for logs and alerts

 Backend:

 Node.js
 Express.js
+Multer (file upload)
 In-memory log storage
-REST APIs for alerts and CSV export
+REST APIs for logs and alerts

 ## Core Requirements Implementation

 1. Log Ingestion

+Logs are uploaded via REST API
+Raw log files are read and parsed line-by-line
-Logs are read from logs.json
+Logs are converted into structured objects
-Stored in memory on the backend for processing
+Parsed logs are stored in memory and forwarded for further processing

 2. Search & Filter

-Supported filters:
+Supported filters (via query parameters):
 Log level (INFO / WARN / ERROR)
-Service name (auth / payment / order)
+Keyword search in message (e.g., timeout)
+Time range (from – to)
-Keyword search in message (e.g., timeout, db error) Filtering is performed on the backend and results are sent to the UI.
+Filtering is performed on the backend and results are returned to the frontend.

 3. Alert Rule Engine

+A rule-based alert engine evaluates stored logs.

-Implemented alert rules:
+Implemented rules:

-Rule 1: High Error Rate
+High Error Rate
-Condition: ERROR count > X in last Y minutes
+Condition: More than 5 ERROR logs in the last 5 minutes
 Severity: HIGH
-Reason: Excessive ERROR logs in a short time window

-Rule 2: Keyword Spike
+Keyword Spike
-Condition: Keyword (e.g., timeout) appears more than N times in a time window
+Condition: Keyword timeout appears more than 3 times
 Severity: LOW
-Reason: Suspicious repeated keyword occurrence
-Rules are hard-coded for simplicity.
+Each alert includes a clear reason and supporting statistics.

 4. Alert Output

-Alerts are returned via API and displayed in UI.
+Alerts are exposed via API
+Displayed in a React-based dashboard

 Each alert shows:
 Alert name
-Severity (LOW / HIGH)
+Severity
 Reason for firing
-Supporting statistics:
-Count
-Threshold
-Time window
-Keyword
+Supporting stats (count, time window, keyword)

 ## How to Run the Project